akej74/ksp-mod-analyzer/README.md

 python3 ksp-mod-analyzer/main.py
 ```

 A `data` directory will be created in the current working directory to cache the downloads, so you should run it from the same directory each time.
+Please see "requirements.txt" for required Python modules to install.

 ### Design
 - Python 3 with PyQt 5 for the user interface